Gifted and Talented Identification Procedures and Processes

 NOTICE: Recommendations for Gifted and Talented

-The recommendation window for Gifted and Talented assessment officially opens September 1 and runs through 5 p.m.
-On October 30, 2021, for all 1st and 3rd, 4th, and 6th-12th grade students in the district not previously identified for G/T services.
-Recommendations for 2nd and 5th-grade students are unnecessary due to the districtwide universal screener.
+The fall recommendation window for Gifted and Talented assessment officially opens September 1 and runs through 5 p.m. on October 10, 2022, for all students in the district not previously identified for G/T services.

 Waco Independent School District has board approved identification procedures and processes for students K-12 who require the services of the Gifted/Talented Program.
 These procedures meet state requirements (§29.121 & TAC 89.1) and have been designed to ensure the identification of any student who demonstrates educational need for the services of the program under the established guidelines.